Which hardwood floors are best to use for children?

 1. Most durable family-friendly hardwood floors

-The best choice in hardwood floors for kids are the hardest wood types with stronger graining, like oak and hickory.
+The best choice in hardwood flooring Chicago for kids are the hardest wood types with stronger graining, like oak and hickory.

 Scratches and dents are better camouflaged and less obvious on hardwoods that have stronger graining.
 Some examples of these types of woods are red oak, white oak and hickory.
 These species are all grown in the US and therefore more readily available.
 Oak is the less expensive type, which certainly is a bonus.